 For TPPs, certifying against the CEG Checklist is considered as a signal of best practice to the marketplace.

-The Customer Experience Guidelines form part of the Open Banking Standards.
+The Customer Experience Guidelines form part of the Open Banking Standard.

-The Customer Experience Guidelines (and associated Checklist) form part of the Standards, and set out the customer experience required to deliver a successful Open Banking ecosystem, alongside technical, performance, non-functional requirements and dispute resolution practices.
+The Customer Experience Guidelines (and associated Checklist) form part of the Standards and set out the customer experience required to deliver a successful Open Banking ecosystem, alongside technical, performance, and non-functional requirements and dispute resolution practices.

-The CEG Checklist has been developed for ASPSPs and TPPs to assess conformance with this aspect of the OBIE Standards.
+The CEG Checklist has been developed for ASPSPs and TPPs to assess conformance with this aspect of the Open Banking Standard.

 The CEG and CEG Checklist are consistent with:

-In developing its Standards, OBIE has undertaken extensive engagement with different market participants, and analysis to ensure that its standards have been designed in line with relevant regulatory and market requirements.
+In developing its Standards, Open Banking Limited (OBL), the Implementation Entity described in the CMA Order, undertook extensive engagement with different market participants, and analysis to ensure that its standards have been designed in line with relevant regulatory and market requirements.

 The principles of trust, transparency and security are captured by Consent and Access Dashboards, a fundamental tool to ensure PSUs are adequately informed and in control of the account information, they share with TPPs, particularly AISPs and CBPIIs.